ruebot/conference-notes/access/2012/hackfest.markdown

 Allow creators and consumers of bags to agree on which optional and required components of the bags they are exchanging.
 The profile file (bagProfile.json), which is machine readable, sits at a valid url.
 The format of the file will be json.

+This proposal builds on the sample profile in cluded in the Library of Congress Bagger tool.
+That profile was local to LC and not intended to be implemented widely.

-Intended workflow: Receive bag, validate profile, complete bag if fetch.txt is present and profile validates, finally validate Bag according to Bag spec.
+Intended workflow: Receive bag, complete bag if fetch.txt is present, validate the complete Bag against a profile, validate Bag according to Bag spec.

-Failure to validate accept-serialization or accept-version implies that the rest of the bag is unverifiable and processing must stop.
+Some profile attributes are 'fatal': failure to validate accept-serialization or accept-version implies that the rest of the bag is unverifiable and processing should stop.
 Processing may continue after other errors in order to generate a comprehensive error report.

-Parameters:
+Tests:

 1. bag-info:
 Specifies which tags are required, etc. Assumes presence of bag-info.txt.
 Each tag definition takes two optional parameters: required is true or false (default false) and indicates whether or not this tag is required. values is a list of acceptable values.
 If empty, any value is accepted.